eharmon/rom_fiend/README.md

       specified by the symbol, with no body, as that cannot be easily determined without decompiling each function.
     - Supports a subset of 68k ROMs.
 The setion will only be present if matching symbols are found.
+- EDisk images
+    - Embedded ROM disk images as provided by the Mac Classic.

 ## Unsupported Data Types
 - System ROM tables